efugier/smartcat/README.md

 ⚠️ Answers might be slow depending on your setup, you may want to try the third party APIs for an optimal workflow.
 Timeout is configurable and set to 30s by default.

-# Voice, deprecation in progress
+# Voice

-⚠️ **Testing in progress** I only have a linux system and wasn't able to test the recording commands for other OS.
+⚠️ **Deprecation in progress**

+I only have a linux system and wasn't able to test the recording commands for other OS.
 The good news is you can make up your own that works and then plug it in the config.

 Use the `-v` flag to ask for voice input then press space to end it.
 It will replace the prompt customization arg.